-There are many benefits to teaching YPAR in schools.
+There are many benefits to using YPAR in schools.
 Read about the benefits below!

 YPAR enhances teachers instructional practices by prioritizing a student-centered approach that promotes active learning, critical thinking, and problem-solving skills.
 It offers opportunities for teachers to guide and support students in conducting meaningful research, fostering deeper engagement and rapport in the classroom.
 Additionally, YPAR empowers teachers to witness firsthand the positive impact of their students' work, fostering a sense of pride and accomplishment.